 You can’t start off your car search on the right foot without knowing what you can afford.
 This way, you won’t waste time on cars you will not be able to buy, and you’ll also avoid getting taken in by a vehicle you’ll struggle to make the payments on later.

 The golden rule is that you should never use more than 20 percent of your monthly take-home income on transportation, which includes gas, maintenance, car payment, and auto insurance premiums.
 So, calculate your after-tax income and divide that by five.
 Your total roughly represents what you can afford to handle each month for your first car.

 All of your must-have features

 A car search is only successful when you know what you need the car to have.
 Do you need good gas mileage to stay within your budget?
 Will you routinely drive with multiple passengers or cargo and need more space?
-Is all-wheel drive a must for the weather or some roads where you live?
+Is the all-wheel drive a must for the weather or some roads where you live?
 Really think about what you will use the car for most and what auto features you will rely on.

-Once you know what your car must have, you can make a list of those required features.
+Once you know what your first car must have, you can make a list of those required features.
 Use this list as you shop to ensure you’re not wasting time on a vehicle that will not work for you.

 A good inspection and test drive

 Your test drive is your first driving experience with the car, and it’s also an opportunity to inspect it before you buy.
 Look at the entire body’s condition for signs of damage, rust, or any other issues.
 Inspect glass, mirrors, and lenses for cracks or chips.
 Open everything you can, including doors, hood, and the trunk, to ensure proper function.
 Check the tires, too.
 How worn they are will give you an idea of whether your first car’s stated mileage is accurate.
 Be wary of cars with very low mileage that have new tires.